Regent Centre Interchange: Services

-Rolling stock used: Class 599 Metrocar

 Bus station

 The bus station is located above the Tyne and Wear Metro station.
 It opened in May 1981, and similarly to Heworth and Four Lane Ends, was purpose-built for the Tyne and Wear Metro network.

-Regent Centre Interchange is served by Arriva North East and Go North East's local bus services, with frequent routes serving Newcastle upon Tyne, North Tyneside and Northumberland.
+Regent Centre Interchange is served by Arriva North East, Stagecoach in Newcastle and Go North East's local bus services, with frequent routes serving Newcastle upon Tyne, North Tyneside and Northumberland.
 The bus station has five departure stands (lettered A–E).
 Each stand is fitted with seating, next bus information displays, and timetable posters.